-- 1. Navigate to \$HOME/.ICAClient/wfclient.ini path. - 2.
+- 1. Navigate to ~/.ICAClient/wfclient.ini configuration file and edit it. - 2.
 Set the AllowAudioInput value to True.

 AllowAudioInput=True

 Step 2: Verify the Theora encoder configuration

 After you have successfully installed the ICAClient and the AllowAudioInput value is set to True, by default the Theora encoder is configured.
 This encoder is a software-based encoder with acceptable performance.
 However, this encoder supports only 32-bit apps on a VDA.